acorn-io/acorn-oss-workshop/acornfile.md

 ALIAS     NAME      TYPE      KEYS      CREATED
 ```

 The application’s containers have been created and exposed.
-Currently there are no secrets nor volumes as we did not defined those top level elements in the Acornfile (yet).
+Currently there are no secrets nor volumes as we did not define those top level elements in the Acornfile (yet).

 <details>
   <summary markdown="span">If you are curious about...</summary>